bcgov/DBC-APIM/README.md

 # API-Management
 DataBC is implementing an API management service for public RESTful APIs (http) owned and managed by the Province of BC.

-This repo contains working copies code to support the API Management toolset and Swagger definitions for APIs.
-The master copies of Swagger definitions are included in the respective metadata records for APIs in the BC Data Catalogue. http://catalogue.data.gov.bc.ca/dataset?type=WebService
+This repo contains code to support the API Management toolset and Swagger definitions for APIs.
+The master copies of Swagger definitions are also referenced in the respective metadata records for APIs in the BC Data Catalogue. http://catalogue.data.gov.bc.ca/dataset?type=WebService